MARQUETTE, Mich — Sensible cannabis commercialization in the City of Marquette passed this evening with 4 – 3 vote.

-Similar legislation in Michigan will help schools.
+Similar legislation in Michigan was intended to help schools.

-I support decriminalization, taxing, and regulating recreational marijuana in Marquette.
+I support decriminalization, taxing, and regulating recreational cannabis in Marquette.
 Taxes and licensing will make the city safer and help pay for new technology enabling our police department to detect impaired driving, and our fire department to inspect grow facilities.

 With a few responsible caveats, I’m with the 70% of Americans who support legalization, and the whopping 80% of local people polled who say they would support marijuana businesses in our city.

-The Michigan marijuana ballot proposal would:
+The Michigan cannabis ballot proposal:

-- Set up three classes of marijuana growers: up to 100, 500 and 2,000 plants.
+- Set up three classes of cannabis growers: up to 100, 500 and 2,000 plants.